 Opening Hours: Machu Picchu is open from 6:00 am- 5:30 pm.
 Entry times are hourly with the last entrance period between 2:00 pm and 3:00 pm.

-Entering Machu Picchu: You will need to show your passport and ticket to enter the citadel.
+- You will need to present your passport and ticket to enter the citadel.
 Backpacks over 20 L and walking sticks are not allowed into the site and must be stored at the baggage check office outside the gate.
 A small fee applies.

 - Don’t miss out on getting a special Machu Picchu stamp in your passport.
 There was a table near the entrance gate where you can stamp it yourself.

 What to Bring: The weather can be unpredictable, so dress in layers.
 Also bring bottled water, a rain jacket, hat, insect repellent and high SPF sunscreen.